arsanjani/Easy-Captcha/README.md

 ```
   Install-Package System.Drawing.Common
 ```
 * Enable session in your `ConfigureServices` If you are using `.NET Core` or `MVC`.
-You can change session timeout if you want.
-It uses to store `Captcha` in the user session securely.
+You can change the session timeout if you want.
+It uses to store the `Captcha` in the user session securely.
 ```C#
   services.AddSession(options =>
             {